-In general, thermal paste can last about 5 to 10 years based on the materials used in it.
-More expensive pastes tend to last longer, however, you should install a temperature monitor software in your computer and it will let you know if there is something wrong with your CPU and GPU temperature.
+More expensive pastes tend to last longer, however, you should install temperature monitor software on your computer and it will let you know if there is something wrong with your CPU and GPU temperature.

-Important: Always remember that to change the thermal paste of your CPU, you have to carefully remove the old paste.
-You can do so by using some alcohol wipes and then, after you make sure that your CPU’s IHS is dry, you can apply brand new thermal grease.
+Always remember that to change the thermal paste of your CPU, you have to carefully remove the old paste.
+You can do so by using some alcohol wipes and then after you make sure that your CPU’s IHS is dry, you can apply brand-new thermal grease.

 Thermal paste variations